nicknguyen-ai/nicknguyen-ai.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello!
-I am Nguyen (Nick) Nguyen, a Ph.D. candidate in `Marketing` at the `University of Miami`.
+I am a Ph.D. candidate in `Marketing` at the `University of Miami`.
 Previously, I received my B.S. *magna cum laude* in `Computer Science and minor in Mathematics` from the `University of Miami`.

 My primary research focuses on developing AI systems for "Content Management" as outlined in the papers below: